pasqal-io/emulators/docs/emu_mps/advanced/config.md

 - Increase `max_bond_dim` when precision-limited truncation repeatedly hits the cap.

-- Monitor `results.statistics` (e.g., maximum bond dimension used) to decide whether to raise the cap.
+- Monitor the statistics (`results.statistics` like maximum bond dimension used) and if some memory is still free, raise the cap.

 ## max_krylov_dim